Pan-Seared Wild Salmon with Carmelo’s Citrus-Fennel Slaw

 - Salt and pepper, to taste

-For the slaw: Place the satsuma supremes in a large bowl.
-Slice the top and bottom off the mandarinquats and cut them in half lengthwise, leaving the peel on the fruit.
-Remove any seeds then julienne the mandarinquats lengthwise, give them a rough chop and add to the bowl.
+For the slaw: Place the mandarin supremes in a large bowl.
+Slice the top and bottom off the kumquats and cut them in half lengthwise, leaving the peel on the fruit.
+Remove any seeds then julienne the kumquats lengthwise, give them a rough chop and add to the bowl.

 Fit a mandoline with a 1.5 mm or similar blade size and thinly slice the fennel.
 Alternatively, use a sharp knife to thinly slice the fennel into slices less than 1/4-in thick.
 Give the fennel a rough chop so they’re about the size of the other ingredients.

 Use the mandoline or knife to slice the Meyer lemon into thin rings.
 Remove any seeds then julienne the rings – peel and all; give them a rough chop and add to the bowl.
 Grate the apple and add to the bowl.
 Add just a touch of olive oil and balsamic, season with salt and pepper, toss and allow the mixture to rest for about 10 minutes while you cook the salmon.